How long do payday loans stay on your credit report?

 One footprint is understandable, but if you are applying with multiple lenders then you will soon leave behind a trail.
 When you next apply, a lender will see the existing footprints and will know that you have made other loan applications.

-This can have a negative impact and suggest that you are in desperate need of a loan.
+This could have a negative impact and suggest that you are in desperate need of a loan.
 It can also indicate that other lenders have rejected your application.
 If you were a credit provider, would you offer this solution to someone that everyone else is turning away?

 Are payday loans bad for your credit rating?